OpentheChampagne/No-AI-Google-Search/README.md

 # No AI Google Search

 No AI Google Search is a Chrome extension designed to enhance your Google search experience by disabling AI-generated previews.
-This extension automatically adds a parameter to each Google search URL to ensure you get the classic search results without AI summaries.
+This extension automatically removes AI Previews Google searches to ensure you get the classic search results without AI Previews.

 ## Features

-- **Disable AI Previews:** Automatically appends a parameter to Google search URLs to disable AI-generated previews.
+- **Disable AI Previews:** Automatically reviews Google's new AI-generated previews.
-- **Seamless Integration:** Integrates smoothly with your Google searches without requiring manual adjustments.
+- **Seamless Integration:** Integrates smoothly in the background with your Google searches without requiring manual adjustments.

 ## Installation